 If you want to know more, I recommend reading this recent review by Grace Dent for The Guardian.
 SPOILER… She loved it too!

 10. The Poet (in Matfield)

 Last but by no means least is The Poet, which is about 6 miles away in Matfield.
-I’ll admit that I haven’t been here yet – it’s next on my list – but my wife loves it!
+We haven’t eaten here yet – it’s next on our list – but we have plenty of friends who love it!

 The Poet call themselves a “classic pub with an affordable menu inspired by modern and traditional British cuisine”.
 But this pub is exceptional, in every department.

 The head chef is Petrus Madutlela (who is also a co-owner) and with his team, he produces truly beautiful and delicious food.
 Mains are around £25 but there’s also an eight-course tasting menu available on Wednesday and Thursday evenings.
 And it’s only £79.95 for two!